3C0D/obsidian-sample-plugin-modif/README.md

 ## Development

+Now working with yarn.
 This plugin uses a template that automates the development and publication processes on GitHub, including releases.
 You can develop either inside or outside your Obsidian vault.

 ### Environment Setup